Estimated reading time: 8 minutes

 Before you start envisioning a critter guard as an impenetrable fortress that will block rays, have no fear.
 A critter guard will not affect your solar panels’ efficiency because it just fences off that important space underneath the panel, keeping critters from creating messy nests or destructively gnawing in dangerous places.

-Critter guards also prevent debris accumulation (leaves, sticks, etc.) that can also become hazardous.
+Critter guards can also prevent debris accumulation (leaves, sticks, etc.).

-A critter guard is typically constructed of metal screening that resembles some heavy-duty chicken wire.
+A critter guard is typically constructed of metal screening, resembling heavy-duty chicken wire.
 The metal is coated with PVC to protect from the elements.

-While many solar companies offer critter guards, it usually isn’t factored into your system’s price, so you will need to ask for it specifically.
+While many solar companies offer critter guards, it usually isn’t factored into your system by default, so you will need to ask for it specifically.

 2. What do I do when it snows?

 Sunny, cool weather is actually a prime condition for producing solar energy (panels become less efficient if they overheat), so even if you live in a colder climate, solar panels can definitely still be a good option.